Which Visa Lets You Work Freely in Korea? F-4, F-5, and F-6 Explained

 Key facts

-• F-4 (재외동포) grants broad work rights with no employer sponsorship needed, but the simple-labor restriction (단순노무) is legally binding and applies to 37+ specific occupations including delivery riders, cleaners, and security guards.
+- F-4 (재외동포) grants broad work rights with no employer sponsorship needed, but the simple-labor restriction (단순노무) is legally binding under the current Ministry of Justice notice.

-• MoJ Notice 2026-35 (effective February 12, 2026) added 10 newly permitted occupations to F-4, including construction laborers, gas station attendants, warehouse loading workers, and store shelf stockers.
+- MoJ Notice 2026-65 (effective February 12, 2026) removed some simple-labor occupations from the restricted F-4 list, including construction simple laborers, gas station attendants, warehouse loading workers, and store shelf stockers.

 F-4, F-5, and F-6 visa holders can work in Korea without employer sponsorship.
 No work permit, no company filing, no immigration approval needed each time you change jobs.
 But the rules on what jobs you can take differ significantly between these three statuses.